karolchoron/XML-RPC-simple-app/README.md

 <br />
 <br />

-Instructions for running the programs (Linux):
+Instructions for running the programs (in terminal Linux):
 - Process 1: ./process_1.php
 - Process 2: using the ./c.sh script
 - Process 3: make, nextly ./server